awemorris/PlayfieldEngine/README.md

 ## Noct Ecosystem

-`PicoPico Script` is a part of the [NoctVM](https://noctvm.io/) ecosystem:
+`PicoPicoScript` is a part of the [NoctVM](https://noctvm.io/) ecosystem:

 - **NoctLang** — portable scripting language (used in this project)
-- **PicoPico Script** — go-anywhere 2D game engine (this project)
+- **PicoPicoScript** — go-anywhere 2D game engine (this project)
 - NoctUI — a declarative UI library (not used in this project)

 Together, they form the foundation of the Noct ecosystem.
 NoctLang itself is just the core language engine with no complex runtime.
-`PicoPico Script` is one of the runtimes that embeds and extends the NoctLang core.
+`PicoPicoScript` is one of the runtimes that embeds and extends the NoctLang core.

 ---

 ## License

-`PicoPico Script` is available as open-source software under the **MIT License**.
+`PicoPicoScript` is available as open-source software under the **MIT License**.
 You're free to use, modify, and share it — even in commercial projects.

 ---

 ## Join Us

-`PicoPico Script` is still in its early stages.
+`PicoPicoScript` is still in its early stages.
 We're building the game engine with care, hoping it will inspire and empower creators around the world.

 If you're interested in contributing — whether it's code, documentation, testing, or ideas — we'd be happy to have you with us.

-Every small step helps shape what `PicoPico Script` can become.
+Every small step helps shape what `PicoPicoScript` can become.
 You're welcome to join us on this journey.

 [Join us on Discord](https://discord.gg/ybHWSqDVEX)